NoroffFEU/development-platforms/src/content/docs/google/google-firebase.md

 ### - Authentication

-This simplifies the pricess of user authentication, offering various sign-in methods such as email/password, social media logins and more.
+This simplifies the process of user authentication, offering various sign-in methods such as email/password, social media logins and more.
 It integrates seamlessly with firebase services and provides secure authentication.

 ### - Cloud Firestore